 However, through years of recipe testing, I’ve discovered another imperative ingredient to work with gluten-free flour blends.
 Psyllium husk powder creates outstanding results by drastically improves elasticity, yielding soft, squishy baked goods!

-While it has no affect on taste, the extra boost of binding agent greatly improves texture in gluten-free bread.
-One can still achieve flaky gluten-free pie crust or moist gluten-free chocolate cake without adding it.
+While it has no affect on taste, the extra boost of binding agent greatly improves texture in my best gluten-free bread recipes.

 Since is absorbs liquids readily, commercially it is also used as a food thickener and binder for ice cream and frozen concoctions.
-This is how it comes into play as a secret weapon for gluten-free breads and baking.
+This is how it comes into play for gluten-free breads and baking.

 a wooden bowl of psyllium husk powder with spoon laying next to it